karpolan/veed-frontend-coding-challenge/README.md

 `https://api.github.com/search/repositories?q=created:>2017-01-10&sort=stars&order=desc`

 We value: clear, easy to understand code, use of semantic HTML, CSS naming conventions and tests.
-The technology you use is up to you, but we work with React so seeing this i
+The technology you use is up to you, but we work with React so seeing this in the solution is always great as well.
+Have fun!

 ## Created using reate React App